-Watch this video to learn more about Cliffset and how to setup, clean, and care for your cutlery.
+Watch and read about how to setup, clean, and care for your Cliffset.

 Slide the sprayer out of the cleaning tool with your thumb or by pushing it out at the base using a utensil handle.

 The lid of the sprayer is pry-off.
 Push the base of the cap (not by the button).